Small Business SEO Vs. SEM

 SEO and SEM share a common goal—driving traffic to your website.
 Of course, small business owners have to be careful.
 When every penny counts, running two campaigns can seem a tad luxurious, but many of our clients have found terrific success through strategic campaigns that combine both search engine optimization and search engine marketing.
 That’s because while they work similarly and share an overarching goal, the results they deliver are quite different.

-SEO for small businesses in Vancouver
+SEO Consultants in Vancouver

 Optimizing your website for search engines is a powerful means for strengthening a website and extending its reach.
 It allows you to better connect with customers and increase visibility on your brand.
 It stands to reason that if a small business can be found easily through Google, it’s going to grow faster.